-You put lots of effort into writing your campaign and this player didn’t hear a word of it.
+The DM put lots of effort into writing their campaign but The Sleeper didn’t hear a word of it.
 They’re on their phone, starting at the ceiling, and doing just about anything else besides paying attention to the game.
 They showed up because their friend dragged them along or they just want to fight and don’t care about anything involving story.
 Either way, they just don’t seem to care.

 4. The I Am Evil

 D&D leaves a lot of room for good and evil characters, and some people show up only to be as evil as possible, even if this means stealing from other players, killing quest-giving NPCs, and generally screwing up everything you have planned.